-General awareness/training sessions and specialized training sessions regarding FOI are conducted by the R&I staff throughout the year.
+General awareness/training sessions and specialized training sessions regarding FOI are conducted by the Information Management and Privacy staff throughout the year.

-The Records &Information staff are available for consultation with staff and will advise on questions and issues about access to information.
+The Information Management and Privacy staff are available for consultation with staff and will advise on questions and issues about access to information.

 The good rapport that the Records & Information section enjoys with other departments allows for the fine tuning of the release of records.
 In addition, issues that need to be addressed are routinely brought to the attention of the Section and resolved jointly.

 This directory is for staff use and outlines common policies regarding the access and the release of different types of records.

 This directory is a listing of services provided to the community both electronically and in paper format and contains basic information regarding services provided by the Corporation.